 While each state has its own laws for handling wrongful death cases, the process typically involves filing a wrongful death claim, investigating the case, and settling on an award amount.
-Laws as to who can pursue legal action in a wrongful death case and how long a plaintiff has to file a lawsuit vary by state, but a lawyer can help you determine how wrongful death claims work where you live and assist you in seeking compensation if you qualify.
+Laws as to who can pursue legal action in a wrongful death case and how long a plaintiff has to file a lawsuit vary by state, but a lawyer can help you determine how wrongful death claims work where you live and advocate for you.

 Each State Has Its Own Statutes for Wrongful Death Lawsuits

-Some states do not have a system in place for determining who qualifies to file a wrongful death lawsuit and simply open it up to all family members and even unrelated dependents.
+Some states do not have a system in place for determining who qualifies to file a wrongful death lawsuit.
 In these cases, those who file might become part of a pool of plaintiffs, and the judge may consolidate their cases into a single lawsuit.

 The parties that can benefit from the settlement also depend on how a wrongful death claim or lawsuit works in your state.
 Potential distribution outcomes may include: